 To qualify for assistance, individuals must meet the definition of “veteran” as defined by Veterans Affairs Canada.
 Priority is placed on issues broadly affecting veterans nationally.
-While personal legal matters such as family and criminal matters are not eligible, we encourage veterans facing issues around benefits and disability claims – as well as other “access to justice” matters affecting Canadian veterans broadly – to apply with a lawyer of their choice, or one from our roster.
-Transparency is important.
-We want to ensure Canadian veterans are aware of how this foundation is utilizing its funding.
+While personal legal matters such as family and criminal matters are not eligible, we encourage veterans facing issues around benefits and disability claims – as well as other “access to justice” matters affecting veterans broadly – to apply through our law firm collaborator, Michel Drapeau Law Office.

 “We’re very pleased to see something like this being made available to veterans.
 Our ability to legally pursue disability claims should not be hindered by our personal budgets.”Dennis Manuge

 Canadian Armed Forces veteran and representative plaintiff in the SISIP class action